Skip to main content

 Imagine a view of endless white.
 The horizon meets a panorama of ice and snow – this is the realm of silence, interrupted only by the sound of your own breathing and the crunch of snow underfoot.

 A hiking route awaits you once the car is parked.
 Some parts of the route will be hilly.
 For some, this will require hiking poles and possibly adding studded soles/skid protection under their boots.
 Ask before your trip.
+Read more about The ice sheet.

 The Russel Glacier – and icebergs being born.